FoxShell/kodnet/README.md

 2. Install the Kodnet library.
 Execute in cmd the following command:

 > This command can be executed as normal user or as admin, you decide.
 If you execute as normal user, *kodnet* will not be usable inside a VisualFoxPro application started with admin rights.
-If you need use *kodnet* inside a VisualFoxPro application started with admin rights, please make sure you execute the command on a **cmd with admin rights**
+If you need use *kodnet* inside a VisualFoxPro application started with admin rights, please make sure you execute this command on a **cmd with admin rights**

 ```bash
 kwcore gh+/voxsoftware/packages/org.kodhe.kodnet/0.0.7.kwa